-Any business that is subject to the EU General Data Protection Regulation (GDPR) as a Controller will need to have in place an appropriate contract with any other Controller that it jointly shares data with if that Controller particularly is outside the EU.
-More importantly any Controller that is subject to GDPR will need to have in place an appropriate Data Processing Agreement with any third party that it shares data with where that third party is a Processor as defined under GDPR.
+Any business subject to the EU General Data Protection Regulation (GDPR) as a Controller needs to have in place an appropriate contract with any other Controller it jointly shares data, particularly is that Controller is outside the EU.
+More importantly, any Controller that is subject to the GDPR needs to have in place an appropriate Data Processing Agreement with any third party that it shares data with where that third party is a Processor as defined under the GDPR.

 GDPR is quite specific about the duties of the Controller and the Processor and indeed Article 28 (3) of GDPR stipulates that there must be a contract in writing between the Controller and Processor which clearly sets out the subject matter of the processing and its duration as well as the nature and purposes of processing, the types of personal data, any particular special categories of data and the obligations and rights of both parties.

 Failure to have in place a suitable Data Processing Agreement is a breach of the law under GDPR.

 Articles 28 – 36 set out issues that must be addressed in the Data Protection Agreement which include that:

 - The Processor must have adequate information security in place;